davdroman/Popsicle/README.md

 DRDynamicSlideShow
 ==================

-An UIScrollView subclass to easily implement an amazing touch interactive and dynamic slide show, as IFTTT's.
+A UIScrollView subclass to easily implement an amazing swiping interactive slide show, as IFTTT's.

 [New Demo Video](https://vimeo.com/75693078)